RustyBlewitt/1806ICT/README.md

 # 1806ICT
-This is where I'll push resolutions to small problems in the C language.
+This is where I push resolutions to small problems in the C language.
-:^D